Microexpression: Lies and leakage

-Despite the prevailing belief among law enforcement and the public that micro-expressions are able to reveal whether a person is being deceitful, there is a lack of empirical evidence to support this claim.
+Despite the prevailing belief among law enforcement and the public that microexpressions are able to reveal whether a person is being deceitful, there is a lack of empirical evidence to support this claim.
 Research has shown that there is often a disconnect between displayed emotions and felt emotions; in short, deception does not necessarily produce negative emotions and negative emotions do not necessarily signal deception.
 In addition, microexpressions do not occur often enough to be useful.
 In one of the few studies of microexpressions, researchers found that only 2% of emotional expressions coded could be considered microexpressions and they appeared equally for truth-tellers and liars.
 Other studies have found that liars and truth-tellers exhibit different responses than expected: in a concealed information test, Pentland and colleagues found that liars showed less contempt and more intense smiles than truthful people.
 This counters the fundamental idea behind microexpressions, which suggests that it is impossible for a liar to conceal their true nature, as evidence of their guilt "leaks" out through these expressions.
-Taken together, their findings suggest that micro-expressions do not occur frequently enough to be detectable, neither are they consistent enough to distinguish liars from truth-tellers.
+Taken together, their findings suggest that microexpressions do not occur frequently enough to be detectable, neither are they consistent enough to distinguish liars from truth-tellers.